LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 ImageLinks connected by the script and should only be inspected, not modified.
 The separate ``inputs`` and ``outputs`` lists contain regular Links.

-ImageLinks can only connect VisionBlocks.
-Parallel ImageLinks between the same two Blocks and loops made entirely of ImageLinks are rejected.
-One source can, however, feed any number of different consumers.
+The :doc:`../concepts/regular_links_and_image_links` page defines ImageLink transport and graph constraints.
+One source can feed any number of different consumers.
 Regular Links can be added in either direction for results, commands, triggers, and feedback.

 5.b.
 The rules to follow
 ++++++++++++++++++++++++